Please excuse the construction happening around our office. Please call 414-464-9021 if you have any troubles at all accessing our parking lot.

 Each patient’s situation is unique.
 In some cases of gingivitis, we may only need to use our LightScalpel Laser once for root planing and scaling.
 Other times, we may use it to address diseased periodontal pockets, but we may need to see you again if the bacteria rebuild.
 These typically are not repeat sessions.

-When we use our LightScalpel CO2 Laser for soft tissue treatments our patients experience almost no pain afterwards.
-There are no incisions that need to heal — the laser energy instant closes the incision — and this makes for a faster, simple recovery.
+When we use our LightScalpel CO2 Laser for soft tissue treatments, there are no incisions that need to heal.
+The laser energy instantly closes the incision, which makes for a faster, simpler recovery.

 LS HP tipless dental and Laser